 Having a conversation with a workmate you’re concerned about

-If your business has been affected by the bushfire crisis you may be eligible for financial grants, loans or other assistance.
-A recent announcement from the prime minister provides an outline of support for businesses.
-More detailed information from the federal government is also available.
+If your business, including if you are a primary producer, has been affected by the bushfire crisis you may be eligible for financial grants, loans or other assistance.
+The National Bushfire Recovery Agency has information on support available.

 Information on support for businesses from selected state governments is included here: